amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 You can write test by using Cucumber BDD framework.
 You can choose javascript based design pattern or ES6 based.
 This project is ES6 friendly (via babel-register)

-Refer complete [WebdriverIO API](http://webdriver.io/api.html) methods to write your automation tests.
+Refer complete [v4.Webdriver.IO API](http://v4.webdriver.io/api.html) methods to write your automation tests.

 ##### Using Cucumber JavaScript framework